kavyavsagar/salestel/README.md

-# salestel
+# Salestel
-Telecom sales management
+Application for Telecom sales and agent management.